 DUBLIN, Ireland -- Municipal tourism officials here introduced the

-Dublin Pass, a new commissionable "smart card" visitor pass that
+Dublin Pass, a commissionable "smart card" visitor pass that offers

 businesses across the Irish capital.